UWPCE-PythonCert/PythonCertDevel/source/modules/EnvironmentOverview.rst

 Typing code in an interpreter is great for exploring.

-But for anything "real", you'll want to save the work you are doing in a more permanent fashion.
+But for anything "real," you'll want to save the work you are doing in a more permanent fashion.

-This is where a Programmer's Text Editor fits in.
+This is where a "Programmer's Text Editor" fits in.

 Any good text editor will do.